 A highly personalized legal education

 Great things about the college are the small class size and the low student-to-faculty ratio.
 I was able to create a personal relationship with a professor who helped me to obtain my externship.
-Dalton Downing, Juris Doctor '18
+Dalton Downing, JD '18

 I realized early that laws are dormant until a person enforces & interprets them for people.
 It was then that I realized I wanted to be the voice of those who needed help with their legal rights.
-Aisosa Arhunmwunde, Juris Doctor '18
+Aisosa Arhunmwunde, JD '18